 Make a List of Questions

-Remember, an open dialogue with your attorney is essential.
+Remember, an open dialogue with your attorney staff is essential.
 In addition to specific case questions, ask about the roles within the firm.
 Understanding the role of a paralegal can help you set realistic expectations.

 Consider Bringing a Support Person